BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ------------------------------

-•	The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+• Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+    The suspension coils from three manufacturing lots seem to meet those standards as their mean is or is close to 1500 PSI.

+To summarize:
+As the design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Moreover, we had earlier noticed (Figure 4), that the "variance" of the suspension coils could be tolerated at around 62 PSI.
+Adding the variance of 170 to a mean of 1496 PSI from the third manufacturing lot, renders this lot outside the expected range of MechaCars standard design for suspension coils.

 #### Figure 5: Lot summary